migueldeicaza/SwiftTerm/Documentation.docc/Documentation.md

 SwiftTerm is a VT100/Xterm terminal emulator library for Swift applications that can be embedded into macOS, iOS applications, text-based, headless applications or other custom scenarios.

+For convenience, the documentation on this site merges both the core, AppKit and UIKit APIs.

+The SwiftTerm repository contains both the core terminal emulator, as well as macOS and iOS front-ends as well as samples for both platforms.
+The TermKit module contains a sample showing how to embed the terminal application into a text-mode framework.
 It has been used in several commercially available SSH clients, including Secure Shellfish, La Terminal and CodeEdit

-The SwiftTerm repository contains both the core terminal emulator, as well as macOS and iOS front-ends as well as samples for both platforms.
-The TermKit module contains a sample showing how to embed the terminal application into a text-mode framework

 The sample Mac app has much of the functionality of MacOS' Terminal.app, but without the configuration UI.